Close

 Can a Stepfather Fully Replace a Dad?

 Having a stepfather in the family can have a very positive effect on children.
-However, it only works if the mother’s new partner is ready to wait for the children to accept him.
-This is a key guide to parenting when it comes to introducing the new partner.
+However, it only works if the mother’s new partner is ready to take on the father role in a healthy manner and is ready to wait for the children to accept him.
+This is a key when it comes to introducing the new partner.

-Stepfathers often try to replace their father by being actively involved in the upbringing of the child and demonstrating excessive strictness.
-In response, this will end up in the “you are not my father!” argument, and in another scandal, as a result.
+Some stepfathers try to replace the biological father by being actively involved in the upbringing of the child through demonstrating excessive strictness.
+In response, this will frequently end up in the “you are not my father!” argument, and a poor relationship, as a result.

-There can be only one recommendation for mothers and stepfathers—to approach issues of upbringing together and not to be the father of the child and compare him with the stepfather.
-Try to establish friendly contact and establish an active role as a mentor instead of a controller.
+The best recommendation for mothers and stepfathers is to approach issues of upbringing together.
+To not attempt to replace the biological father, nor make comparisons.
+Try to establish friendly contact and establish an active role as a mentor instead of a controller with the children.
+Over time, the relationship will then have more chances to deepen.

 Svetlana Glazkova/Shutterstock.com